 In 2010, the District began the process of accreditation of the R-613 Levee for inclusion in the updated Digital Flood Insurance Rate Map (DFIRM) published by FEMA.
-The updated maps are scheduled for publication in 2013.
+The updated data for the maps are scheduled to be completed in 2014.
 Accreditation will involve the evaluation of the levee design under flood conditions, design of improvements to meet the revised FEMA criteria, and construction of those improvements.
 The operation and maintenance manual will also be updated.